 Above 8000 metres peak

-The world has the 14 highest mountains above 8000 metres, and 10 lie in the Nepalese Himalayan range.
-In 1953 And Sir Edmund Hillary and Tenzing Norgay scaled Mount Everest, the highest peak in the world.
+The world has the 14 highest mountains above 8000 metres and 10 in the Nepalese Himalayan range.
+In 1953, Sir Edmund Hillary and Tenzing Norgay scaled Mount Everest, the highest peak in the world.
 By 1964, the climbers had climbed all these 10 Himalayan peaks above 8000 metres.

 Colonel Jimmy Roberts, a former Gorkha Officer, was the first to realize that trekking activities would be attractive for tourists in Nepal.
-So, in 1964 as the first Nepalese Trekking Agency, he officially formed ‘Mountain Travel‘.
+In 1964, as the first Nepalese Trekking Agency, he officially formed ‘Mountain Travel‘.
 Later, the Nepalese entrepreneurs started to follow his path by forming new trekking companies.
-That is why there are more than 1000 trekking agencies in Nepal now.
+That is why there are more than 1,000 trekking agencies in Nepal now.

 Trekking vs climbing

 Trekking is less physically demanding than climbing and offers more opportunities to explore the Himalayan Mountains’ beautiful landscapes.
 Because of this, you will find more trekkers than climbers travelling to Nepal.
-Additionally, Nepal is more than its mountain and landscapes.
+Additionally, Nepal has more than its mountains and landscapes.
 Moreover, Nepal is culturally rich in its history, which travellers can explore while on a trek.

 You can also learn here what the differences are between hiking and trekking.